 Someone will plop a basket with napkins and cutlery on the table for you to pass around, usually with some bread to nibble.
 In touristy places they may also plop down a bottle of mineral water (which you will be charged for); if you don't want it and prefer tap water, ask for νερό από τη βρύση (nero ap ti vrissi).

-Image by Heiko Gorski (Moonshadow)
+Images by adamansel52, Heiko Gorski (Moonshadow)